piotrpietruszewski-research/idda-interactive-lab/README.md

 # IDDA Interactive Research Demo

 Public-safe experimental environment for exploring layered decision dynamics, synchronization effects, trajectory monitoring, and supervisory stability behavior.
+The demo is browser-based and focused on supervisory dynamics visualization rather than 3D rendering or graphical simulation engines.

 ## Overview